ang-riv/tip-calculator/README.md

 ## Challenges

-- **Problem**: Things that needed to work together were separated.
-Initially, the project was done in seperate components right away without taking into account what would need to work with what.
+- **Problem**: The challenge doesn't include tablet designs, so I wasn't sure what those should look like as the mobile version would look too small on a tablet size and the desktop wouldn't fit horizontally.
-  - **Solution**: Re-did the project all in one big component before figuring out what can be separated into smaller components.
+  - **Solution**: Added a max-widths and max-heights on both the main container as well as in certain sections to prevent the design from looking too big on tablet screens.
-- **Problem**: Filtering notes based on date.
-Notes weren't showing up in order if they were created on the same day, especially if they were created very close in time to each other.
+- **Problem**: When all information was entered by the user and then they decide to change the tip percent, the updated totals wouldn't be shown.
-  - **Solution**: Included the full date in each note down to the second.
+  - **Solution**: Found out that the totals were being calculated with the new tip percents, it just wasn't being re-rendered.
+Added the tip percent to the useEffect dependencies array so it would render and show the new total.